jsfehler/pytest-splinter/README.rst

     This fixture gets the value from the command-line option `splinter-webdriver-executable` (see below).

-* splinter_browser_class
-    Class to use for browser instance.
-    Defaults to `pytest_splinter.plugin.Browser`.

 * splinter_clean_cookies_urls
     List of additional urls to clean cookies on.
 By default, during the preparation of the browser for the test, pytest-splinter only cleans cookies for the last visited url from previous test, as it's not possible to clean